List of DC Comics characters: M: Mighty Bruce

-Mighty Bruce is a character appearing in American comic books published by DC Comics.

-Mighty Bruce was a small-time criminal and computer wizard who became a cellmate of Major Disaster.
-He joined Disaster in the Injustice League alongside Big Sir, Clock King, Cluemaster, and Multi-Man.
+Mighty Bruce is a small-time criminal and computer wizard who becomes a cellmate of Major Disaster.
+He joins Disaster in the Injustice League alongside Big Sir, Clock King, Cluemaster, and Multi-Man.

 Mighty Bruce is with the Injustice League when Maxwell Lord reworks the group as Justice League Antarctica and adds G'nort and Scarlet Skier to their ranks.
-After an incident involving killer penguins that the Justice League International helps them fight, followed by an earthquake that destroys the Justice League Antarctica's base, Lord fires them and disbands the group.
+After an incident involving killer penguins that the Justice League International helps them fight, followed by an earthquake that destroys Justice League Antarctica's base, Lord fires them and disbands the group.

+Mikado

+Mikado is a character appearing in American comic books published by DC Comics.
+Created by Dennis O'Neil and Denys Cowan, he first appeared in The Question #8 (September 1987).

+Jerry Spaulding is a physician who works at a hospital in a Hub City slum, performing emergency surgery on victims of urban violence.
+A lover of fine comedy, including Gilbert and Sullivan's comic opera The Mikado, Spaulding decides to take the fight to the people who had caused all the pain.
+Wearing a mask of Japanese design, he adopts the nom de guerre Mikado and begins a series of attacks on the people who were causing all the pain.

 Mime

-Mime is a character appearing in American comic books published by DC Comics.

-Camilla Ortin was the daughter of a firework salesman named Oscar Ortin who had a disdain for loud noises.
+Mime (Camilla Ortin) was the daughter of a firework salesman named Oscar Ortin who had a disdain for loud noises.
 After the death of her parents, Camilla began practicing in the art of the mime artist.
 She started the Cameo Company until it went bankrupt driving her to a life of crime.
 She stole several bells from the churches across Gotham City before being apprehended by Batman and remanded to Arkham Asylum.